 Consistent with their known functionalities, increased BLyS and APRIL expression has been observed in various B cell-mediated autoimmune diseases, such as SLE, NMOSD and RA.
 Studies have shown that direct inhibition of BLyS and APRIL has the potential to prevent the engagement of their receptors, BAFF-R, TACI and BCMA, and thus to prevent the subsequent activation of B cell-driven mechanisms, such as autoantibody production that contributes to the pathology of autoimmune diseases.
 BLyS and APRIL have therefore emerged as important targets for autoimmune therapeutics, although most of the clinical-stage drug candidates targeting this signaling pathway have been designed to neutralize either BLyS or APRIL, but not both.

-Telitacicept blocks BLyS and APRIL from binding to BAFF-R, BCMA and TACI receptors expressed on B-cell surface, suppressing the BLyS and APRIL signaling, and inhibiting the development and survival of mature B cells and plasma cells.
+As illustrated in the diagram below, Telitacicept blocks BLyS and APRIL from binding to BAFF-R, BCMA and TACI receptors expressed on B-cell surface, suppressing the BLyS and APRIL signaling, and inhibiting the development and survival of mature B cells and plasma cells.

 Abbreviation: A3 = APRIL homotrimers; B3 = BLyS homotrimers; A2B = heterotrimers of two APRIL and one BLyS molecules; AB2 = heterotrimers of one APRIL and two BLyS molecules.